lucamarche-iz1mlt/install-mmdvm-sh/README.md

 # install-mmdvm-sh
-simple script for install mmdvm software on raspberry PI
+Simple script for install mmdvm software on raspberry PI Read README.txt for exec the script